imsrikantagouda/WeatherApp/README.md

 2.install the dependencies
-# Go to the  backend - Weather-springBoot  directory and install dependencies
+# Go to the  backend - Weather-springBoot  directory and install dependenciesa nd replace your API_KEY in WeatherService.java file
 # Go to the frontend - weather-app directory create a new app replace the src folder into the  your new application and install dependenciess

 3.Run APPLICATION
-#backend -using Maven and replace your API ID in WeatherService.java file
+#backend -using Maven
 #frontend using ng serve

 ## Deployment